SubjectDeltaV/MC-RespawnMod/README.md

 INACTIVE REVIVE POTION = Water Bottle + Zombie Flesh + Gun Powder

-REVIVE POTION = INACTIVE REVIVE + SPIRIT LANTERN (You will keep the lantern)
+REVIVE POTION = INACTIVE REVIVE + SOUL SAND in a smithing station, will cost

 The drinkable can only be made in the brewing stand (not yet implemented)